Classical Logic as Intuitionistic Logic with Duality: Introduction

 \section{Introduction}

-In \emph{model-theoretic semantics} (M-tS), logical consequence is defined in terms of models; that is, abstract mathematical structures in which propositions are interpreted and their truth is judged.
-This includes, in particular, denotational semantics and Tarski's~\cite{Tarski1936,Tarski2002} conception of logical consequence: a proposition $\phi$ follows model-theoretically from a context $\Gamma$ iff every model of $\Gamma$ is a model of $\phi$,
+In this paper, we give an account of classical logic in which it is regarded as intuitionistic logic together with a duality.
+As a slogan:

+As classical and intuitionistic logic are doubtless well-known, the key point is to understand `duality'.
+It is a form of bilateralism in which we take a `positive' and a `negative' version of propositions as co-equal.
+This requires careful development both philosophically and mathematically.

+From a \emph{realist} perspective, propositions possess objective truth values independently of our capacity to establish them, and these truth values are typically taken to satisfy a boolean structure.
+Within this framework, duality between assertion and denial appears trivial aas it simply corresponds to the boolean negation: denying a proposition is nothing more than asserting its negation.
+This perspective is problematic for our purposes, however, because it begins from a realist perspective begging classical logic.

+From an \emph{anti-realist}, or \emph{constructivist}, perspective, the situation is considerably more subtle.
+On Dummett's account~\cite{Dummett1976}, anti-realism rejects verification-transcendent truth, arguing instead that meaning must be grounded in our actual practices of justification and verification.
+Understanding classical logic from this point of view is far more challenging.
+Dummett~\cite{Dummett1978} writes: \begin{quotation} `In the resolution of the conflict between [accepting classical inferences without recourse to verification-transcendent truth conditions] lies, as I see it, one of the most fundamental and intractable problems in the theory of meaning; indeed, in all philosophy.' \end{quotation}

+The anti-realist programme can be carried forward in several ways.
+Most notably, it underlies \emph{intuitionism}.
+The Brouwer-Heyting-Kolmogorov (BHK) interpretation~\cite{troelstra2014constructivism,MartinLof1985} explains the meaning of logical constants constructively: a proof of $\phi \land \psi$ is a pair consisting of a proof of $\phi$ and a proof of $\psi$; a proof of $\phi \to \psi$ is a construction transforming any proof of $\phi$ into a proof of $\psi$; and so forth.
+The BHK interpretation is, however, an informal explanatory scheme rather than a formal definition.
-\emph{Proof-theoretic semantics} (P-tS)~\cite{SEP-PtS,francez2015proof,wansing2000idea} is an alternative approach to meaning and validity in which they are characterized in terms of \emph{proofs} --- understood as objects denoting collections of acceptable inferences from accepted premisses.
-It also concerns the semantics \emph{of} proofs, understood as `valid' arguments.

-To be clear, P-tS is not about providing a proof system.
-As Schroeder-Heister~\cite{Schroeder2007modelvsproof} observes, since no formal system is fixed (only notions of inference) the relationship between semantics and provability remains the same as it has always been: soundness and completeness are desirable features of formal systems.
+A rigorous development of the anti-realist metatheory is \emph{proof-theoretic semantics} (P-tS)~\cite{SEP-PtS,francez2015proof,wansing2000idea}.
+As Schroeder-Heister~\cite{Schroeder2007modelvsproof} has observed, P-tS generalises and systematises the insights of the BHK interpretation, providing a framework in which the meaning of logical structures is given in terms of \emph{proofs} --- understood as objects denoting collections of acceptable inferences from accepted premises.
+Crucially, P-tS is not merely about providing a proof system.
+Since no formal system is fixed at the outset, only notions of inference, the relationship between semantics and provability remains unchanged: soundness and completeness are desirable properties of formal systems, not constituents of the semantic framework itself.